Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 As a user of this site, I want to

-1. As a user, i want to be able to understand what the site is about so that i can decide if this is a site of my interest.
+1. As a user, i want to be able to easily understand what the site is about so that i can decide if this is a site of my interest.

 2. As a user, i want to easy navigate through the different pages so that i can use the site.